kmzs/ansible-ehacking/README.md

+# ⚠️⚠️⚠️ NOTE ❗❗❗ We have moved this repository to github❗❗❗ ⚠️⚠️⚠️

+ℹ️ Please find the latest version von [github.com/eHacking-WebSec/ansible-ehacking](https://github.com/eHacking-WebSec/ansible-ehacking/) ℹ️

 # eHacking Installation Script using ansible

 This repository is meant to transform a basic Ubuntu system into a hacking platform.
 Previously, we used to deploy a Virtualbox image, but with the rise of different architectures, such as aarch64 (MacBook Silicon), and the variety of hypervisors, this was becoming a tough task.